 Resin Bound Gravel

-Generally this sort of paving installation would be done using a macadam sub-base as this provides the best durable, porous qualities.
-This gravel flooring may be used for several different areas, like drives and swimming pool surrounds.
+Generally this sort of paving installation would be done using a macadam sub-base.
+This provides the best durable, porous qualities.

-As a result of its smooth textured finish, the resin bound gravel floor is ideal for use with wheelchairs, and the permeable qualities help reduce water build up.
-This also makes the bound specification compliant with SuDS (Sustainable Urban Drainage Systems) as it helps to reduce flooring in built up urban areas.
+As a result of its smooth textured finish, the resin bound gravel floor is ideal for use with wheelchairs, and the permeable qualities help reduce water build-up.

-- The resin bound stone specification provides a smooth and seamless finish.
+- The resin-bound stone specification is laid to provide a smooth and seamless finish.

 - This paving type is porous due to the gaps in between the stones, making it SuDS compliant.

 - We can install at a range of depths varying from 12mm-24mm.

 - Comes in a variety of natural and decorative colour choices with unique colour blends.